SEC-Inreach/al-folio/_pages/colloquia.md

 nav: true
 ---

-The <a href="https://snowmass21.org/">Snowmass 2021</a> process provides an opportunity for the  particle physics community to come together to identify and document a scientific vision for the future of particle physics in the US and around the world during the next tenyears.
+<p>The <a href="https://snowmass21.org/">Snowmass 2021</a> process provides an opportunity for the  particle physics community to come together to identify and document a scientific vision for the future of particle physics in the US and around the world during the next ten years.
 But what about the future beyond that?
-Which questions will young researchers spend their careers working to address, and what are the best paths towards the answers?
+Which questions will young researchers spend their careers working to address, and what are the best paths towards the answers?</p>

-The <b>Big Questions in Particle Physics</b> colloqium series is trying to help early-career researchers reflect on the long-term future of particle physics.
-Each colloquim features a pair of speakers with different backgrounds, who will discuss comlementary approaches towards these Big Questions.
+<p>The <b>Big Questions in Particle Physics</b> colloquium series is trying to help early-career researchers reflect on the long-term future of particle physics.
+Each colloquium features a pair of speakers with different backgrounds, who will discuss complementary views of these Big Questions. </p>

 <div class="projects grid">